Letting children and young people thriveLearn about our US product

-Kooth.com is commissioned by the NHS, Local Authorities, charities and businesses to provide anonymous and personalised mental health support for Children and Young People.
-With over 4000 logins per day, we provide end to end support whatever the need.
+Kooth.com is commissioned both in the UK and the US.
+In the UK: The NHS, Local Authorities, charities and businesses have access to anonymous and personalised mental health support for Children and Young People.
+With over 1.3m logins per year, we provide end to end support whatever the need.

 What you can expect to find on Kooth

 Kooth is designed to meet the Thrive Framework for System Change (Wolpert et al 2019).
 Our platform is unique in that it works with children and young people who may need advice and signposting, help, more ongoing help or immediate risk support.
 Our clinical model is NICE informed and we have ongoing pathways mapped across the UK.